-STATUTORY REFERENCE THE LAW APPLICABILITY Removal and Dismissal of Teachers in Contractual Continued Service 105 ILCS 5/24-12 The notice that accompanies an honorable dismissal of an employee, in addition to the written notice mailed to the teacher, may be delivered by electronic mail.
+Statutory Reference The Law Applicability Removal and Dismissal of Teachers in Contractual Continued Service The notice that accompanies an honorable dismissal of an employee, in addition to the written notice mailed to the teacher, may be delivered by electronic mail.
 This law applies to all school districts.
-E-Learning Days 105 ILCS 5/10-20.56 School districts must pay employees who provide educational support services their regular rate of pay and benefits for any e-learning day if the employee would have reported for work but for the closure, unless the day is rescheduled and the employee will be paid their regular pay for the rescheduled day.
+E-Learning Days 105 ILCS 5/10 - 20.56 School districts must pay employees who provide educational support services their regular rate of pay and benefits for any e-learning day if the employee would have reported for work but for the closure, unless the day is rescheduled and the employee will be paid their regular pay for the rescheduled day.
+Districts must also reimburse employees or contractors for any e-learning day in the 2021-2022 school year that occurred prior to April 5, 2022, if the employee did not receive pay or was required to use accrued time off, unless the day was rescheduled and the employee was paid their regular rate of pay for the rescheduled day.
 This law applies to all school districts, including charter schools established under Article 27A of the School Code.

-I SCHOOL BUSES
+SCHOOL BUSES

-STATUTORY REFERENCE THE LAW APPLICABILITY School Bus Driver Communication Devices 625 ILCS 5/12-813.1 School bus drivers are required to have either an operating two-way radio or a cellular radio telecommunications device while in possession of the bus.
+Statutory Reference The Law Applicability School Bus Driver Communication Devices 625 ILCS 5/12-813.1 School bus drivers are required to have either an operating two-way radio or a cellular radio telecommunications device while in possession of the bus.
 It is a petty offense for a school bus driver to use a cellular device when the school bus is moving, unless the use falls within the enumerated exceptions, including, but not limited to: (1) using the cell phone in an emergency or (2) using the cell phone while the bus is parked.
 This law applies to all persons operating a school bus with a valid school bus driver permit.
 Eavesdropping 720 ILCS 5/14-3 A person commits eavesdropping when he or she knowingly and intentionally uses an eavesdropping device, for the purpose of transmitting or recording any part or all of any private conversation to which he or she is or is not a party, unless he or she does so with the consent of the parties to the private conversation.
 School bus footage is exempt from this provision, provided: any videotape, digital, or other visual or audio recording is made of the interior of a school bus while the bus is transporting students to and from school and school-sponsored activities, and: (i) the school board has adopted a policy authorizing such recording; (ii) notice of the recording policy is included in student handbooks and other documents including school policies; (iii) notice of the policy regarding the recording is provided to parents of students, and (iv) notice of such recording is clearly posted on the door of and inside the school bus.
 This exemption applies to any school bus.